How to Decode a Food Nutrition Label

 Soluble fibre helps lower blood cholesterol and glucose levels and is found in oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.

 Insoluble fibre, simply put, aids in keeping you regular.
 It is found in whole-wheat flour, wheat bran, nuts, beans and vegetables, such as cauliflower, green beans and potatoes.
 To try and make better health decisions, choose bread and cereals with 3 g or more per serving.

 There are at least 15 other names for sodium, or salt, including MSG, yeast extract, baking powder and sodium nitrate.
 If you eat too much salt, the extra water stored in your body raises your blood pressure.

 The higher your blood pressure, the greater the strain on your heart, arteries, kidneys and brain.
 This can lead to heart attacks, strokes, dementia and kidney disease.
 When reading food labels, choose food with less than 400 mg of salt per 100 g.
 Less than 120 mg salt per 100 g is best.

 With any food choice, a really great guideline can be to choose whole, unprocessed foods – in easy terms think of the ingredient and whether you can pick it or hunt it.

 If it comes in a box, tin or packet, it has most likely been through several factory processes to get to you.
 Be clued up and get into the habit of reading the labels of what you are consuming and make better choices – knowledge is power.

+Now that you’re more clued up about deciphering food nutrition labels you can make better, healthier choices.
 Check out these healthy foods that help fuel a strong body and mind.